NicolasGulam/BaSP-A2022-Etapa-1/README.md

 In this third week, we had to do the landing page in a pixel perfect way with CSS and continue using Git and Github for pushing every version of the progress we do.
 For this week we had the challenge of not using anything related to flexbox or grid making the landing more difficult to order.
+### Week 04
+In the fourth week, we replicated the landing page of the screenflow of week 01 that works in mobile, tablet and desktop.
+The objective was to use Flexbox as the main tool for the creation of the Responsive Design following the concept of Mobile First.